Testing Correlation in Graphs by Counting Bounded Degree Motifs: Discussions and Future Directions

-Beyond the main results, several important directions merit further investigation: \begin{itemize} \item \emph{Recovery problem.} The bounded degree motif counting estimator can also be applied to the recovery problem, where two \ER graphs are assumed to be correlated through some latent permutation.
-Exploring this extension could lead to new insights into both exact and partial recovery guarantees. \item \emph{Optimal degree.} We have shown that our motif counting algorithm with degree $\Theta\pth{\frac{1}{\rho^{-2d/(d-2)}}}$ achieves detection.
+Beyond the main results, several important directions merit further investigation: \begin{itemize} \item \emph{Recovery problem.} The bounded degree motif counting statistic can also be applied to the recovery problem, where two \ER graphs are assumed to be correlated through some latent permutation.
+Exploring this extension could lead to new insights into both exact and partial recovery guarantees. \item \emph{Optimal degree.} We show that our motif counting algorithm with degree $\Theta\pth{\frac{1}{\rho^{-2d/(d-2)}}}$ achieves detection.
 In contrast, it is conjectured that any algorithm with degree $o\pth{\frac{1}{\rho}}$ fails for detection~\citep{ding2023low,li2025algorithmic}.
-An interesting open question is determining the optimal degree for a polynomial-time algorithm in the detection problem. \item \emph{Sparse graph and general graph model.} In this paper, we assume $p\ge n^{-2/3}$ in Theorem~\ref{thm:bd-degree-motif-main} and $p\ge n^{-a}$ with constant $0<a<\frac{2}{3}$ in Theorem~\ref{thm:bd-degree-motif-general}.
-A natural question is whether the bounded degree motif counting estimator remains effective for sparser graphs.
-Additionally, although there have been many analyses of the correlated \ER graph, a key limitation is that the model is idealized and does not fully capture the characteristics of real-world networks.
+An interesting open question is determining the optimal degree for a polynomial-time algorithm in the detection problem. \item \emph{General graph model.} Although there have been many analyses of the correlated \ER graph, a key limitation is that the model is idealized and does not fully capture the characteristics of real-world networks.
 To address the generality of the model, recent works have explored various other random graph models, including partially correlated \ER model~\citep{huang2024information}, inhomogeneous model~\citep{ding2023efficiently}, correlated random geometric model~\citep{wang2022random,gong2024umeyama}, correlated stochastic block model~\citep{chen2024computational,chen2025detecting}, planted structure model~\citep{mao2024informationtheoretic}, multiple correlated \ER model~\citep{ameen2024exact}, and corrupted model~\citep{ameen2024robust}.
 It is of interest to explore whether our results can be extended to more general graph models. \end{itemize}